How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Creating an account on Pinterest is simple.
 You can even log in with Facebook or Google if you want to skip the minute amount of typing it requires.

-You can also skip the hoopla or converting your account to Pinterest for Business by clicking Create a business account at the bottom of the sign-up form.
+You can also skip the hoopla or convert your account to Pinterest for Business by clicking Create a free business account at the bottom of the sign-up form instead of the red Continue button.
+Either way, it won’t cost you anything and with a business account you get all the good analytics!

 Optimizing Your Pinterest Profile